 Judgements about such works are difficult and it is best to seek permission.

-If permission has not been obtained at the time files are sent to ADT@UNSW, please remove all affected figures/text/charts/diagrams etc. from the thesis files, and in their place insert a short message - Figure (Text/Chart/Diagram etc.) has been removed due to Copyright restrictions.
+If permission has not been obtained at the time files are submitted, please remove all affected figures/text/charts/diagrams etc. from the public version of your thesis, and in their place insert a short message - Figure (Text/Chart/Diagram etc.) has been removed due to Copyright restrictions.